What is a Family Help Assessment?

 What happens next?

-At the end of the assessment, and with your help, the social worker will draw up a plan of action.
+At the end of the assessment, and with your help, the worker will draw up a plan of action.
 This may be no further action, after providing some advice or signposting to other services.
-The social worker may recommend further involvement from children’s social care, such as child in need (CIN) support or if there are concerns about the welfare of children they may recommend a child protection investigation.
+The worker may recommend further involvement from children’s social care, such as child in need (CIN) support or if there are concerns about the welfare of children they may recommend a child protection investigation.

 If you disagree with anything, we will record your point of view.
 We will give you a written copy of the assessment and plan.